 My first book, released in December of 2011, is a modern retelling of the story of the Magi from the book of Matthew, Chapter 2.
 If you have read it but thought it was a Christmas story you are missing so many of the rich truths that apply to your life right now.
 It’s called A Rollercoaster, A Roundabout and A Road Trip – Three Exciting Rides That Will Change Your Life, for a reason.
 You’ll see yourself all over this ancient story and hopefully never be the same again.
 READ MORE

 My next book is in process.
-It’s called UPROOTED – Ten Tools for Transforming Relationships from Bitter to Blessed.
-The writing has gone slowly because I’ve needed to do some gardening in my own life.
-Each chapter has uprooted bitterness I had to work through before I could write about it, and just when I thought I was ready, God would reveal more.
-As I write this book I am learning how deceptive bitterness is; finding there is a path to forgiveness; experiencing a peace that passes understanding and working on a plan for doing better next time bitter seeds are cast my way.
+It’s called The Little Black Dress of Bitterness – Moving Past the Wounds We Wear.
+The writing has gone slowly because I’ve needed to do some work in my own life.
+Each chapter has been a chance to work through a different aspect of bitterness so I could write about it, and just when I thought I was ready, God would reveal more.
+As I write this book I am learning how deceptive bitterness is; finding there is a path to forgiveness; experiencing a peace that passes understanding and working on a plan for doing better next time I find my soul shrunken by the wounds I wear.

 Bitterness is a wound nursed growing roots in resentment rehearsed.